-Ex-Michigan state leader's charges latest in Nassar fallout
+Ex-Michigan State leader's charges latest in Nassar fallout

 USA GYMNASTICS

 — Valeri Liukin: The coordinator of the women's national team for USA Gymnastics announced in early February that he was stepping down, less than 18 months after taking over for Martha Karolyi.
-Liukin said that while he wanted to help turn the program around, "the present climate causes me, and more importantly my family, far too much stress, difficulty and uncertainty."
+Liukin said that while he wanted to help turn around the program, "the present climate causes me, and more importantly my family, far too much stress, difficulty and uncertainty."

 — Steve Penny: The former president and CEO of the organization resigned under pressure in March 2017.
 He was replaced by Kerry Perry, who took over in December.
-Penny was charged Wednesday with a third-degree felony alleging he ordered the removal of documents relating to Nassar from the Karolyi Ranch near Huntsville, Texas.
-He was arrested in Tennessee.
+Penny pleaded not guilty last month to a third-degree felony alleging he ordered the removal of documents relating to Nassar from the Karolyi Ranch near Huntsville, Texas.

-— Perry resigned as president in September after the U.S. Olympic Committee questioned her ability to lead a path forward for an organization rocked by the scandal.
+— Less than a year after being hired as USA Gymnastics' president and CEO, Perry resigned in September after the U.S. Olympic Committee questioned her ability to lead the scandal-rocked organization.

 TWISTARS GYMNASTICS CLUB